tomzx/blog.tomrochette.com-content/machine-learning/handwriting-recognition/article.md

 	* Vertical scan to find blank rows => line separator
 * Letter extraction
 	* Horizontal scan to find blank columns => character separator

+# Human-based approach
+* A memory model that is used to remember where we are currently looking at (either through landmarks or some form of (x, y) coordinates)
+* A reading (attention) model that knows how to scan pages (depending on the language)
+* A character recognition model

 # Method
 DNN: 2 layers of dense 512 units with relu activation, with a dropout layer of ratio 0.2, softmax activation on the output layer, optimizing categorical cross-entropy